jfadev/bottok/README.md

 >**Attention:** BotTok <u>DOESN'T SEND FOLLOWERS</u>!!!

-Bot Tok is an TikTok Up Bot (likes, shares, favorites and views) based in node.js, puppeteer and zefoy.com.
+Bot Tok is an TikTok Up Bot (likes, shares, favorites and views) based in node.js, puppeteer and third-party providers (zefoy.com & freer.es).

 🚨 Find help in [Telegram](https://t.me/bottok_help)

->**Attention:** Bot Tok automates the use of the zefoy.com and is subject to availability. <u>NOT ALL MODES ARE AVAILABLE AT ALL TIMES</u>.
-It depends on whether they are available on Zefoy at the moment.
+>**Attention:** Bot Tok automates the use of the zefoy.com or freer.es and is subject to availability. <u>NOT ALL MODES ARE AVAILABLE AT ALL TIMES</u>.
+It depends on whether they are available on provider at the moment.

 >**Attention:** Before purchasing a licence key, please use the free version.
 Please note that due to the nature of this product, we regret to inform you that it <u>CANNOT BE RETURNED OR EXCHANGED</u>.
 Please consider your purchase decision carefully, as <u>ALL SALES ARE FINAL</u>.